 BIO-145 Drugs, Brains, and Behavior3

-This course will explore fundamental neuroscience concepts, with an emphasis on how the nervous system is impacted by injury, toxins, aging, and disease.
+This course explores fundamental neuroscience concepts with an emphasis on how the nervous system is affected by injury, toxins, aging, and disease.
 Societal implications of recent research will be discussed, and a component of the course will be devoted to investigating ethical issues that arise from these discoveries.
-When the laboratory is offered with the lecture, the laboratory is a required co-requisite course.

 BIO-145L Drugs, Brains, and Behavior Laboratory1